 Common Ways to Hold Title in Pennsylvania

-When you purchase real estate, one of the decisions that you’ll be making is how to take title to your new property.
+If you're the sole owner of the new property, you don't have to worry about the vesting on your deed.
+When you purchase real estate with someone else - a spouse, a partner, or a family member(s) - one of the decisions that you’ll be making is how to take title to your new property.
 There are different types of tenancy, and the one you declare on the deed is actually quite important.
 The type of tenancy indicates how the ownership is legally structured and how the property's ownership will be handled after one of the tenants is gone.
+It's important to note that preferences for asset distribution outlined in a last will and testament do not override the vesting on the deed.

 Tenants in Common

 Two or more persons in whom title to a single piece of real estate is vested in such a manner that they have a common or equal right to possession and enjoyment of the property, but each holds a separate individual interest or estate in the property.
 Each owner may sell or encumber their respective interest or dispose of it by will, and if they die without leaving a will, their heirs inherit their undivided interest.

 with Right of Survivorship

 Two or more persons who hold title to real estate jointly, with equal rights to share in its enjoyment during their respective lives with the provision that upon the death of a joint tenant their share in the property passes to the surviving tenants, and so on, until the full title is vested in the last survivor.
 A joint tenant cannot legally encumber their interest without the consent or joinder of all of the joint tenants.

 Tenants by the Entirety